KayEm06/Targeted-deauthentication/README.md

 <details>
 <summary>Extra information - 4 way handshake </summary>
 <br>
-The first frame is an ANonce (Acknowledgement nunmber once) sent by the access point.
+The first frame is an ANonce (Acknowledgement nunmber once) sent by the access point.<br>
 The second frame is an SNonce (Supplicant number once) which is protected by the Message Integrity Check (MIC) sent by the client.
-Once received by the access point, the access point generates a Pairwise Transient Key (PTK)
+Once received by the access point, the access point generates a Pairwise Transient Key (PTK).<br>
-The third frame is a Robust Security Network (RSN) sent by the access point that includes information on the cipher suite, group cipher, and authentication method used.
+The third frame is a Robust Security Network (RSN) sent by the access point that includes information on the cipher suite, group cipher, and authentication method used.<br>
 Finally, the process is disestablished by the client.
 </details>